RUSSIAN ANIMATION WINS THE INTERNATIONAL GRAND PRIX

 Also the youth jury announced Keys of Heaven as their favourite film.
 In addition they awarded Behind the Curtain by Teemu Nikki with a Diploma of Merit.
 The youth jury members were local high school students Waltteri Kivelä, Mimi Mylly, Mikke Palvanen ja Rasmus Toppari.

-By Sunday morning, a total of 22 screening were sold out.
+A total of 22 screening were sold out.
 The audiences were especially intrigued by both International and National Competition screenings and Hopper Stories, a collection of short films inspired by Edward Hopper's paintings.
 All three Hopper Stories screenings were sold out.
 In addition, Two screenings dedicated to Till Nowak, as well as the feature-length documentaries Punk in Africa and Ai Weiwei the Fake Case were sold out.